|Nutrition Facts (per serving)|

-In an old-fashioned glass add 2 nectarine slices, 2 cherries, and the agave nectar.
+In an old-fashioned glass add 2 of the nectarine slices, 2 of the cherries, and the agave nectar.

 Muddle well, until the ingredients are thoroughly mixed.

 Fill the glass with ice, then add the tequila and bitters.

-Garnish with the remaining nectarine slice and bing cherry.
+Garnish with the remaining nectarine slice and the remaining cherry.
 Serve and enjoy.

 - If you like, top the drink with a splash of club soda.

 - Any variety of cherry will make a nice substitution for Bing cherries, though this is an intensely sweet cherry.
 If fresh cherries are not available, choose a quality jarred maraschino or "cocktail" cherry instead.
 The neon red maraschinos that are so common are not recommended because they're artificially flavored and dyed.
-If those are your only choice, skip the cherry.
+If that's your only choice, skip the cherry.